Frequently Asked Questions

 Approximately 5 million unionized public employees in 22 states are most impacted.
 Currently, 28 states already grant the “right-to-work” without forced unionization to most or all public workers, while about 5 million workers in the 22 states without these right-to-work laws still had to pay their unions regardless of whether not the unions are serving their best interests.
 The Janus case changed that – all public employees now have a choice.

 None of your benefits change and you cannot be fired.
 Whether they are a member or not, workers are subject to the contract provisions regarding salary and benefits.
 Pension benefits are set in state law or, less often, by a contract.
 Either way, this does not change.
-You cannot be fired.
+You cannot be fired and your seniority and tenure will not be affected.
 If you experience any problems with these issues, contact our legal team here.

 I’m worried about legal liability at work.
 Do I need a union to have liability insurance?